oracle/opengrok/README.txt

 then make the service start the indexing, at this point it would be nice if the web application is already running.

-# svcadm enable tomcat6
-(if you haven't done so already)
-# svcadm enable opengrok
+# svcadm enable -rs opengrok

-to force a rebuild just run:
+(which will enable tomcat6 as dependency)

+When the service starts indexing for first time, it's already enabled and depending on tomcat6, so at this point the web application should be already running.
+The indexing is not done when opengrok service is disabled.

+To rebuild the index later (e.g. after source code changed)just run:
 # svcadm refresh opengrok

-Note: when removing opengrok package the smf service will not be removed automatically.
+Note: before removing opengrok package please disable the service.
+If you don't do it, it will not be removed automatically.
 In such case please remove it manually.

 ---------------------------------------------------
 Using command line interface(general pointers) to create indexes.